Frontify/fondue/.changeset/wicked-parrots-live.md

 "@frontify/fondue": minor
 ---

-fix(TextInput): exposed component ref and set focusOnMount prop to be deprecated.
+feat(TextInput): exposed component ref and set focusOnMount prop to be deprecated.